 Tore Eid MD, PhD

-Assistant Professor of Laboratory Medicine and of Neurosurgery; Assistant Director, Clinical Chemistry Laboratory, Yale-New Haven Hospital; Director, Human Brain Microdialysis Program
+Assistant Professor of Laboratory Medicine and of Neurosurgery; Associate Director, Clinical Chemistry Laboratory, Yale-New Haven Hospital; Director, Human Brain Microdialysis Program

 Epilepsy; Neuropathology; Electron microscopy; Immunohistochemistry; Mass spectrometry; Clinical chemistry and toxicology; Therapeutic drug monitoring